IRS Forms

 Eligible rollover distributions, the 20% rule, and the direct rollover exception

 For eligible rollover distributions from employer plans, the law requires 20% federal income tax withholding if the payment is made to the participant.
-The payee may request a higher rate, but never less than 20%.
+The payee may request a higher rate, but never less than 20%, and there is no need to submit the form for an eligible rollover distribution unless the payee wants more than the 20% default.
 If the distribution is a direct rollover to an eligible plan or IRA, then no federal income tax withholding applies.
 This distinction is the heart of many corrections each spring, so it is worth documenting in your SOPs.

 Important nuance, for withholding, IRA distributions are not treated as eligible rollover distributions, so the 20% rule does not apply to IRAs.
 Use the nonperiodic 10% default framework for IRAs unless the payee elects another rate.